ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **1. How many users are there?**

-We use the DISTINCT function to obtain unique user_id and COUNT the total number of users from the "users" table.
+ Step 1: we use the DISTINCT function to obtain unique user_id. <br>
+ Step 2: use the COUNT DISTINCT to calculate the total number of users from the "users" table. <br>

 ````sql
 SELECT COUNT(DISTINCT user_id)